 Impaired testicular development can result from an inherited genetic defect, or can develop for unknown reasons.
 The result is that the infant has undeveloped testes that do not descend into the scrotum.
 Depending on the cause and condition of the undeveloped testes, surgery and hormone treatments may allow a child born with this condition to develop normally.

 Disorders of sexual differentiation (DSD) may be corrected with relatively straightforward treatment, or may require you to make a difficult decision for your child.
-Our dedication to family-centered care ensures that you will have the information you need to make decisions and to feel comfortable with your child’s treatment.
+Our dedication to Patient- and Family-Centered Care ensures that you will have the information you need to make decisions and to feel comfortable with your child’s treatment.